relativisticelectron/Notes/Bitcoin  The Endgame.md

 From this scenario we learn an important property:

-* Any system that allows forbidden transactions will:
+* Any system that allows forbidden transactions will

   A) have weak security, because the big corporations are not allowed to participate
   B) be more decentralized than the *allowed system*, because otherwise it would not be allowed to exist

 The *non-elegant* hard-fork roadmap of monero keeps A) and B), such that 2) can be preserved.
-But the